-Ecological/NR Conservation Practices: Examples of conservation practices that support Ecological/NR benefits (Table 3.9-2) include conservation practices implemented primarily on lands associated with agricultural operations, such as streams, riparian areas and forested lands, because these lands also can help to improve water quality by nutrient reduction through removal of sediment, nitrogen, and phosphorous.
+Ecological/NR Conservation Practices: Examples of conservation practices that support Ecological/NR benefits (Table 3.9-2) include conservation practices implemented primarily on lands associated with agricultural operations, such as streams, riparian areas and forested lands, because these lands also can help to improve water quality by nutrient reduction via removal of sediment, nitrogen, and phosphorous.
 Eight conservation practices that include vegetative management, restoration of streambanks and shorelines, and structural measures to accomplish work in streams, wetlands and riparian areas are highlighted in this RP/EA as examples of conservation practices likely to be implemented under the proposed alternatives that also have potential for adverse impacts.
-Streambank and Shoreline Protection (CPS 580), Grade Stabilization Structures (CPS 410) and Forest Stand Improvement (CPS 666) are discussed further in Section 3.9.1.
-Critical Area Planting (CPS 342) is considered to be both an Ecological/NR and Soil and Water Conservation/NR conservation practice.
-Any of a number of the conservation practices in Appendix B could be implemented under either of the proposed NR (Nonpoint Source) alternatives; the conservation practices funded would not be limited to those discussed here and the actual practices selected for each project site and their anticipated impacts would be documented on the Environmental Evaluation Worksheet in Appendix A and described in Section 3.7.2.
+The Streambank and Shoreline Protection practice (Conservation Practice Standard (CPS 580), Grade Stabilization Structures (CPS 410) and the Forest Stand Improvement practice (CPS 66663) are ground disturbing practices and are representative of conservation practices with potential for adverse impacts and are discussed further in Section 3.9.1.
+Critical area planting (CPS 342) is considered to be both an Ecological/NR and Soil and Water Conservation/NR conservation practice.
+Any of a number of the conservation practices in Appendix B could be implemented under either of the proposed NR (Nonpoint Source) alternatives; the conservation practices funded would not be limited to those discussed here and the actual practices selected for each project site and their anticipated impacts would be documented on the Environmental Evaluation Worksheet, described above.